kokonutzlabs/kokonutzlabs/README.md

 ###### - Basic Networking Concepts

 ## Professional Goals
-1. Build Python tools for cybersecurity and forensic analysis
+1. Develop Python-based tools for cybersecurity monitoring and forensic analysis
-2. Learn C++ and C# for game development
-3. Create secure, resilient systems in warehouse environments
+2. Design and implement secure, resilient systems for warehouse and industrial environments
-4. Keep growing this portfolio with real world creative projects 5.
+3. Expand this portfolio with real-world, technically creative projects
-6.
-7.
+4. Learn engineering principles related to warehouse infrastructure to improve both physical and digital security
+5. Advance drafting and process-optimization skills to improve operational efficiency
+6. Transition into vulnerability research and bug hunting as skills mature
+7. Study reverse engineering techniques, including applications in game modification and software analysis

 ## Additional Projects
 #### Includes non-career focused projects that contribute to core skill development in programming , problem solving, and systems analysis.